 Once upon a time, far away in India, there was a Sadhu pilgrim.
 He travelled the land on foot, and people gave him food and shelter, because his presence was deemed a blessing upon the house.

 One day he came to a small chicken farm.
 He asked whether he could rest and maybe get a small bite to eat.
-Although the farmer looked tired and unhappy, he seemed happy to obey, and told him to go to the house and wait for him.
+Although the farmer looked sad and tired, he seemed happy to obey, and told him to go to the house and wait for him.